NeCTAR-RC/nectar-training/package01/sections/cloud_services.markdown

 **Facebook, Instagram** and other social media platforms.

 **Chromebook**: This is an example of a device that is *completely* based on the cloud.
 This is a kind of laptop which has very simple hardware: It runs the *Chrome OS*, but everything else is online: Apps and storage are in the cloud.
-The main fallback of such devices is that they are basically useless if there is no Internet connection.
+The main drawback of such devices is that they are basically useless if there is no Internet connection.
 Currently, at the time of writing (*April 2015*), work is being done to address this issue by expanding the offline capabilities of the Chromebook.

 ### Types of cloud services